-Each axis is scored 0–100.
+Each axis is a rating-adjusted score from 0 to 100, so it measures you against where a player at your rating usually sits.
 The shape of the polygon is the headline.
-Below the radar, every dimension is tagged Strong, Develop, or Weak spot — that's your table of contents.
+Below the radar, every dimension is tagged Strong, Develop, or Weak spot.
+That is your table of contents.

 Generating a report